contentauth/c2pa-python/docs/native-resources-management.md

 3. Thread A's native code, still running, reads through the pointer it was given.

 Step 3 reads freed memory.
 The process takes SIGSEGV if those pages are gone.
 If the allocator kept them and reissued that address, the read succeeds and returns another object's bytes.
 Both happen inside native code.

+Both threads reach that same `Reader` because a Python object has no owning thread: it belongs to whoever holds a reference to it, and nothing about `reader = Reader(...)` or passing `reader` into a closure hands ownership from one thread to another.
+The GIL stops the two threads from running Python bytecode at the same instant, but it does not stop them from touching the same object, and it is handed away entirely for the duration of a native call, which is exactly the window thread B's `close()` lands in.
+So the race is not a rare coincidence: any two threads that share a reference to the same `Reader`, `Builder`, `Signer`, or `Context` can reach it.

+Without a guard, that race plays out exactly as the three steps above: thread A's validity check passes, thread B frees the handle a moment later, and nothing re-checks it before thread A's native code reads through the now-freed pointer.
+With the guard this doc describes, thread B's `close()` still runs immediately from thread B's point of view, but it only marks the object `CLOSED` and records that a free is owed; the actual `c2pa_free` is deferred until thread A's call returns and `_inflight` drops back to zero.
+The object becomes unusable to any new caller the moment `close()` is called, but the memory it points to outlives the call still reading it.

 ### What the GIL can guarantee